canturgay/pokedex/readme.txt

 requirements are listed in requirements.txt required environmental variables are listed ins example.env

-new terminal
+open new terminal
-cd root
+cd to the root of this folder
->> pip install requirements.txt
->> flask run
+>> npm run start-api

-new terminal
+open new terminal
->> cd frontend
->>npm run dev
+>> npm run start-ui

 browser
 http://127.0.0.1:5000/

 ##app.py
-Here is a minimal flask app which is the main entry point
+Here is a minimal flask app as backend
 - If the application is in debug mode it will just proxy front-end server.
 Otherwise (in production) serve the static files.

 ##/frontend/src/components/Pokedex.value